Yesterday, my bicycle was stolen.

 Maybe the intruder stole it last night or at dawn.

-Either way, it was unbelievable.
-We have two dogs.
-They could have alarmed us.
-And our landlady — she lives upstairs — assured there wasn’t any burglar cases in her premises throughout her life.
+Plus, our landlady — she lives upstairs — assured there weren’t any burglar cases in her premises throughout her life.

-Ah, so we were the first victims.
+Ah!
+So we were the first victims?

 So I did.